 4. Insufficient Capital

 A common business money mistake for failed businesses is having insufficient operating funds.
 New business owners often don’t understand cash flow or underestimate how much money they will need to get the business started.
-As a result, they are forced to close before they have had a fair chance to succeed.
+As a result, they are forced to close before they’ve had a fair chance to succeed.
 They also may have an unrealistic expectation of incoming revenues from sales.

 5. The Wrong Location